 While refinery turnarounds are particularly dangerous for oil workers, there are several common causes of oil refinery accidents.
 They include:

-If you were injured due to an oil refinery accident, then you should contact Stevenson & Murray today at (713) 622-3223 and schedule a consultation.
+If you were injured due to an oil refinery accident, then you should call Stevenson & Murray today at (713) 622-3223 and schedule a consultation.
 You can also contact us online and tell us about your case.
 We promise to answer all of your legal questions and look forward to meeting with you soon.